hello-efficiency-inc/raven-reader/README.md

 </p>

 ## Download
-To download, please visit https://ravenreader.app and purchase license key ($9.99/year).
-**Moving forward all new release build would be an paid application.
-Previous releases will stay as it is and free.
-But no updates would be available.** If there are any questions please contact us at [welcome@helloefficiency.com](welcome@helloefficiency.com)
+To download, please visit https://ravenreader.app.
+Trial free for 7 days and $9.99/year USD after that.
+If there are any questions please contact us at [welcome@helloefficiency.com](welcome@helloefficiency.com)

 ![newscreenshot](/newscreenshot.png)
 ![darkscreenshot](/darkscreenshot.png)